Drones for disaster relief – Did you know that drones can provide disaster relief in scenarios we call ‘Acts of God’? Here’s how.

 Making disaster management effective

 As clinical as it may seem, it’s possible to ‘see’ human bodies caught under debris or in other difficult places right after a calamity.
 However, with a thermal imaging camera, a drone can help identify people who are alive and they can be rescued immediately.
+Using thermal imaging systems also improves the capacity to conduct search and rescue at night time as well.
+Due to the increased risk in these places at night, they have to often suspend operations for several hours due to safety concerns for the relief workers themselves, but with drones that concern is removed and several hours of operation are added which can prove crucial in time-sensitive situations like these.
 This is the most necessary action that makes disaster management effective with ideaForge devices.

 When there were floods in Karnataka’s Kodagu, or the more infamous flash-floods in Uttarakhand, some areas became inaccessible due to landslides.
 Specifically, in the Kodagu region, ideaForge partnered with the local authorities and flew drones for a period of 2 days only to assess what kind of disaster relief was required.
 From the southern Kerala border to the edges of Mangalore, ideaForge’s NETRA and Q Series drones mapped out which tribal areas were affected the most and whether roads and other infrastructure were still accessible to rescue those people.